“Dom Coyote knocks my socks off! With a voice like a fallen angel, he takes us to heaven and hell.” Emma Rice

 Dom started out as a member of the National Youth Theatre, where he formed Hip-Hop group Arkane, releasing two albums, Civility and Handstyles.
 Dom continued to develop his interest in Hip-Hop at Dartington College Of Arts (2003 – 2006), studying links between free-styling and shamanism – improvisation continues to play a major part in Dom’s work.

-In 2006 Dom began working with the internationally acclaimed Kneehigh Theatre, performing in three major shows with the company; Cymbeline (RSC), A Matter of Life and Death (National Theatre) and Don Jon (RSC, BAC).
+In 2006 Dom began working Kneehigh Theatre as apprentice to the company, performing in three major shows; Cymbeline (RSC), A Matter of Life and Death (National Theatre) and Don Jon (RSC, BAC).
 He then wrote the original score to a mini-play, Annabelle Lee, which sat inside Punchdrunk’s legendary site-specific show, Mask of the Red Death, at Battersea Arts Centre.

 In 2009 Battersea Arts Centre awarded Dom with the Jim Marcovitch Bursary which allowed him to develop two of his own projects; The Raun Tree (a dystopian fairytale, told through ten songs) and Folk in a Box (a one-on-one music venue).
 The Raun Tree was commissioned by West Yorkshire Playhouse in 2011 and toured nationally in 2012.
 Folk in a Box continues to be installed all over the world, with invitations to Venice Bienale and Sydney Festival as particular highlights.